1089 Tecumseh Road East

 Anshinkan Dojo, Madison Heights, Michigan

-Marcus Schoon Renshi began Aikido in 1982 and has graduated from a 24 month instructor’s course under Blok Hanshi.
-He was promoted to 4th degree black belt and awarded the teaching title of Renshi (Senior Instructor) in October 2002.
+Marcus Schoon Shihan-dai began Aikido in 1982 and has graduated from a 24 month instructor’s course under Blok Hanshi.
+He was promoted to 5th degree black belt and awarded the teaching title of Shihan-Dai (Associate Master Instructor) in April 2017.
 Introduced to Aikido in 1967, he studied one year under Ken Ota Sensei in California.
 He began studying Tai Chi in 1996 and is certified Level 5 by the International Yang-style Tai Chi Chuan Association.
 He began studying Ed Parker’s Kenpo Karate in 1978, and holds a 3rd degree black belt.
 Since 1992 he has played bassoon, contrabassoon and saxophones with the Detroit Symphony Orchestra.

 Kachikikan Dojo, Redford, Michigan